wolf9970/CST276SRS02/README.md

     - Add the new YDM format to both DateI18NEnum and DateI18N, noting the places where you had to modify your implementation to handle the new format.

     - In your report, note the differences between what it took to modify the code for both projects, include both pros and cons for each project design.

+    - Produce a UML class diagram for your DateI18NEnum and DateI18N projects.
+You may use any tools to help you.
+If you are not good with drawing tools or UML, you may sketch your class diagram on paper and show that as part of your presentation.

     - Be sure to follow all course guidelines, especially submission of main.cpp, REPORT.md, and README.md files.